JeongJonghwi/fio/HOWTO.rst

 .. option:: num_range=int : [io_uring_cmd]

-	For trim command this will be the number of ranges to trim per I/O request.
+	For command use multi ranges this will be the number of ranges per I/O request.
 The number of logical blocks per range is determined by the :option:`bs` option which should be a multiple of logical block size.
 	This cannot be used with read or write.
 Note that setting this